abhisheksaxena7/jenkins-docker-image/README.md

 ## Other helpful commands

-* build the docker image on local machine with latest tag `docker build --tag latest .`
+* To build the docker image on local machine with latest tag `docker build --tag latest .`

+* To view the logs for the last container using the `docker logs container-id` command.
+This will help to find out the initial password for Jenkins.

+* Install Docker and Docker Pipelines plugins within Jenkins to make sure Jenkins can run Docker jobs.

 * List all containers `docker ps -a`

-* kill the container `docker kill id`
+* Kill the container `docker kill id`

-* restart in bash mode `docker exec -it -u root name bash`
+* Restart in bash mode `docker exec -it -u root name bash`

-* restart a killed container `docker restart name`
+* Restart a killed container `docker restart name`